 Aftercare

-Dr Allison will provide individualised aftercare, which may include the following recommendations:
+Dr Allison will provide individualised aftercare.

 Your Consultation with Dr Scott Allison